 This is Part VIII of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages.
+You can find the rest of our special series on Race, Racism and the Middle Ages here.

 Everyone loves maps (or at least they should!).
 Most of us at least appreciate them for what they do (thank you, Google Maps, blessed among apps, for helping me get to work this morning).
 But you have to admit, from the humblest world map hanging in an elementary school classroom to the intricate and bizarre Waterman Butterfly, maps are not just functional.
 They help us better understand our world, inspire us to look beyond our limitations, and see ourselves as part of something bigger.